-‘Sports Illustrated’ Model Nina Agdal Rocks Skimpy Bikini To Sip Coffee At The Beach
+'Sports Illustrated' Model Nina Agdal Rocks Skimpy Bikini To Sip Coffee At The Beach

 Nina appeared to confirm the photos were throwbacks as she wrote in the caption that she was "mentally" still there.
 She added a sunshine, orange heart, clinking champagne glasses, and a wave emoji.

-Fans shared their thoughts in the comments section as the upload raked in over 26,400 comments and 150-plus comments in under 19 hours.
+Fans shared their thoughts in the comments section as the upload raked in over 26,400 likes and 150-plus comments in under 19 hours.

 "Cuteness sweetness and prettiness overloaded," one person wrote.